MicroEJ/docs/SDK6UserGuide/testProject.rst

 .. warning::

    Declaring a VEE in project dependencies only applies to the current project.
-   By default the transitive resolution of the VEE is disabled but you can enable it with the project property ``feature.vee.transitivity.enabled``, refer to :ref:`sdk_6_vee_port_transitivity` for more information.
+   By default the transitive resolution of the VEE is disabled but you can enable it with the project property ``feature.vee.transitivity.enabled``.
-   When configuring the VEE to test a Library project, it is recommended to use ``testMicroejVee``.
+   For more information, refer to :ref:`gradle_vee_transitivity_chapter`.

 Create a Test Class
 ^^^^^^^^^^^^^^^^^^^